rev-sin/senpaischolars.app/README.md

 ### 5. Database Setup

-1.  **Run Migrations:** Apply the database schema to your Supabase database using Prisma:
+1.  **Run Prisma Migrations:** Apply the database schema to your Supabase database using Prisma:

     ```bash
     bunx prisma migrate dev
     ```

-2.  **Seed the Database:** The `supabase/seed.sql` file contains initial data for the database.
-Go to the `SQL Editor` in your Supabase project dashboard, paste the contents of `seed.sql`, and run the query.
+2.  **Apply Row Level Security (RLS) Policies:**
+    ```bash
+    // Runs the only migration file which contains RLS policies
+    supabase migration up
+    ```
+    If you are running a local Supabase instance, ensure it's started (`supabase start`) before running the migration.
+For remote deployment, ensure your Supabase CLI is linked to your project and then run `supabase migration up`.

 ### 6. Run the Development Server